Masters/ Post-Masters Programs - Family Nurse Practitioner

 The Family Nurse Practitioner concentration focuses upon the theoretical and scientific bases for the diagnosis and treatment of common illness, as well as health teaching, counseling and preventive services.
 Emphasis is placed upon advanced clinical skills, including history-taking and physical examination, health screening, management of common illness, and techniques of prevention and risk reduction.

-The graduate nursing program includes core courses which focus upon theoretical and conceptual foundations of nursing practice, research, leadership and issues in professional nursing.
-These courses include content basic to all nursing specialties.
-Courses in the Family Nurse Practitioner option focuses upon the theory and practice of family nursing in primary (and some secondary) care settings.
-Students have a three-semester clinical preceptorship with a primary care provider.
-Content includes assessment of the health needs and risks of all family members, family theories, legal, ethical, economic and professional issues pertinent to nurse practitioners.
+The graduate nursing program includes core courses which focus on theoretical/ conceptual foundations, evidence based nursing practice, leadership and policy/advocacy issues in professional nursing.
+The Family Nurse Practitioner courses focus on the theory and practice of family nursing in primary (and some secondary) care settings.
+Students have a four-semester clinical preceptorship with a primary care provider.
+The maority of the programs coursework is web-based and students need to be competent in using a computer and the internet.

-The SSU Family Nurse Practitioner option meets criteria specified in Section 1484, Title XVI of the California Administrative Code and is fully approved by the California BRN and the National League for Nursing.
+The SSU Family Nurse Practitioner option meets criteria specified in Section 1484, Title XVI of the California Administrative Code and is fully approved by the California BRN and the ACEN Accreditation.
 Graduates are eligible for and encouraged to seek national certification by taking either the American Nurses Credentialing Center (ANCC) FNP exam or the American Academy of Nurse Practitioner (AANP) exam.

 SSU’s Post-Master’s FNP Certificate program is a four semester two-year program, 36 semester unit program.
 Fees are $550/unit.
 Courses are face to face, hybrid and on-line using a variety of modalities.
 Student will need to come to Sonoma 8 or more times during the first semester and 3 -4 times in subsequent semesters.
 Clinical preceptorships are conducted in the student’s local community with oversight from SSU clinical faculty member.
 The majority of the programs’ coursework is web-based and students need to be comfortable in using a computer and the internet.
 For more information please visit the website www.sonoma.edu/nursing

-The Post-Master’s FNP certificate is for nurses who hold a Master of Science in Nursing degree.
+The Post-Master’s FNP certificate is for nurses who already hold a Master of Science in Nursing degree.
 The academic plan includes coursework to be Licensed as a FNP and qualify for national certification.
 This is a two year program and students are integrated into our FNP Masters track but are not required to take all courses due to their previous degree.
-See curriculum below.